 "The Data Protection Act 2018 gives you a right to access the information we hold about you on our records.
 Requests must be made in writing to:

 31-37 Greenwich Park Street

-We will reply to your request within 40 days from receipt and in order to provide the correct information we will need:
+We will reply to your request within one calendar month from receipt and in order to provide the correct information we will need: